 Tip: Always keep your exit ticket & never mention you are on Visa Run.
 If you arrive in Singapore (or any other countries that you want to do visa run) just say that you are there to meet friends or work stuff.
+Never mention visa run to immigration officers.
 Last, always try to find out about other countries visa policy to which you are flying.

 Bali Visa Immigration Fee

-Visa on Arrival (VoA) which can be purchased at Ngurah Rai Airport is IDR500,000 (roughly USD$35).
-The VoA is valid for 30 days and cab be extended only once for 30days.
+Bali Visa on Arrival (VoA) which can be purchased at Ngurah Rai Airport is IDR500,000 (roughly USD$35).
+The VoA is valid for 30 days and can be extended only once for 30days.
 In total, with VoA you can stay in Bali for 60 days.
 While the extension fee for VoA is IDR500,000.
-Here’s the complete list for Visa Immigration Fee in 2020.
+Here’s the complete list for Indonesian Visa Immigration Fee in 2020.